Laws that kill

 As of 2010, the Federal, State and local government spending on the War on Drugs was a $40 billion dollar a year industry.
 Combined, that’s over $1,200 per second and $125 per man, woman and child annually.

-With fewer confusing laws intended to serve the interest of government or corporate interests rather than “prevent injustice”, there would be fewer laws to break, fewer criminals and fewer unemployable Americans.
+With fewer confusing laws intended to serve the interest of the government or corporate interests rather than “prevent injustice”, there would be fewer laws to break, fewer criminals and fewer unemployable Americans.

-Prisoners of Legislation
+Prisoners of legislation

 The U.S., also, has an ever-growing and profitable prison system.
 The U.S. has the world’s highest incarceration rate.
 As of 2013, 716 out of every 100,000 people in the U.S. were prisoners.
 Per Wikipedia, “While the United States represents about 5 percent of the world’s population, it houses around 25 percent of the world’s prisoners.”

-It’s estimated that about 49 percent of these incarcerations are for non-violent crimes with the biggest influence of non-violent crime incarcerations being for War or Drug related offenses.
+It’s estimated that about 49 percent of these incarcerations are for non-violent crimes with the biggest influence of non-violent crime incarcerations being for war or drug-related offenses.
 It could be argued that a large percentage of non-violent criminals don’t require incarceration, nor require a mark on their permanent record that makes it difficult to obtain employment.

 According to Yahoo!
 Finance, private prisons bring in about $3 billion annually with over half of the revenue from the incarceration of illegal immigrants.
 The theory behind the increase in privatized prisons is that is reduces costs to the government and, thereby, to the American tax payer.
 The problem with the savings argument is that private prisons seemingly only take the best of the best inmates, rather than the meanest and ugliest who require more security.